Johnson College Earns 2021-2022 Military Spouse Friendly® School Designation

 The bachelor’s degree in business at Lackawanna College prepares students for success in the business world with a diverse curriculum and a well-rounded education that produces career-ready graduates.
 Students can choose a marketing concentration or a lean entrepreneurship concentration to better hone their skills.

-“Establishing this articulation agreement with Lackawanna College creates an opportunity for our students to build on the hands-on education they’ve already received and stack their credentials even more with a bachelor’s degree,” said Dr. Katie Leonard, President & CEO of Johnson College.
+“Establishing this articulation agreement with Lackawanna College creates an opportunity for our students to build on the hands-on education they’ve already received and stack their credentials even more with a bachelor’s degree,” said Dr. Katie Pittelli, President & CEO of Johnson College.
 “This agreement strengthens the relationship between our two institutions and creates a more experienced workforce in our community.”

 Johnson College Receives $490,381 Grant from the USDA for Rural Distance Learning Program